KimiaGol/football-performance-analysis/README.md

 - Compute averages: goals, assists, minutes played
 - Rank top scorers and assist providers
 - Create visualizations with matplotlib and seaborn

+## Jupyter Notebook

+For a more interactive and readable version of the analysis, see the [football_analysis.ipynb](football_analysis.ipynb) notebook.

 ## Tools and Libraries